Watson Test

 Step 4: Observe and assess

-If the Watson Test is positive, the patient will experience pain during the movement.
-Additionally, the clinician will notice a distinct 'clunk' as the scaphoid bone subluxates or partially dislocates over the dorsal rim of the radius bone.
+If the Watson scaphoid shift test is positive, the patient will experience pain during the movement.
+Additionally, you will notice a distinct 'clunk' as the scaphoid bone subluxates or partially dislocates over the dorsal rim of the radius bone.
 This sign is indicative of ligament instability.

-The presence or absence of the 'scaphoid shift' is a key factor noted in the documentation.
+The presence or absence of the 'scaphoid shift', compared to the uninjured wrist, is a key factor noted in the documentation.
 This shift, discernible when pressure is applied to the scaphoid bone, indicates potential ligament instability.
 Any pain experienced by the patient during the test is also recorded, as it can provide further insight into the severity of the condition.

 Whichever the result may be, it's best to have them undergo further testing before formulating a diagnosis.
 Some tests that can produce clear results are X-ray, MRI, radioscopy, and fluoroscopy.

 The Watson Test is a key diagnostic tool for healthcare practitioners across various disciplines.
 But when exactly would you use this form?
-The primary application of Watson Tests comes into play when a patient presents with wrist pain or following a wrist injury.
+The primary application of Watson's Test comes into play when a patient presents with wrist pain or following a wrist injury.

-The Watson Test becomes particularly relevant if a patient complains of persistent wrist pain, especially after a fall on an outstretched hand, or experiencing difficulty performing wrist movements.
+The Watson shift test becomes particularly relevant if a patient complains of persistent wrist pain, especially after a fall on an outstretched hand, or experiences difficulty performing wrist movements.
 This test is also crucial when there's suspicion of damage to the scapholunate ligament, a critical structure that ensures the stability and smooth movement of the wrist.

 Conduct the test on your patient if they are experiencing the symptoms of a tear, such as: